jeremyButtler/bioTools/genLib/using_this_code.md

   to make a deliminator.
 By white space I mean any asccii value less then 33 (this includes space, tab, carriage return, newline, and null).

+Finally, this has a slew of functions, check the header of the .c or .h file for a list.